 - Added a new Windows Event Forwarder (WEF) that uses an encrypted and authenticated connection between the server and Windows systems rather than the unencrypted syslog connection of the past.

-- Added new password security controls to meet US Government and other requirements, including: Inactive Password Expiration, Minimum Time Between Password Changes, and Login Lockout after a specified number of failed login attempts.
+- Added new password security controls to meet US Government and other requirements: Inactive Password Expiration, Minimum Time Between Password Changes, and Login Lockout after a specified number of failed login attempts.

 TDi Technologies uses industry standard development methods including required coding reviews to ensure that new software vulnerabilities are not introduced during the development process.
 They monitor many sources of information concerning software vulnerabilities and attacks and act to change ConsoleWorks when the need arises.